oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ### Why is julia this way?

-My theory, is that julia code is so reusable, not just because the language has some great features, but also because of the particular features that are **weak or missing.**
+My theory is that julia code is so reusable, not just because the language has some great features, but also because of the particular features that are **weak or missing.**

 Missing features like:
- - Weak conventions about namespace polution
+ - Weak conventions about namespace pollution
- - Never got round to making it easy to use local modules, outside of packages
+ - Never got around to making it easy to use local modules, outside of packages
  - A type system that can't be used to check correctness

 But that these are countered by, or allow for other features: